UW-COSC3011/syllabus/README.md

 change in the schedule for an exam will be announced at least two (2) class periods in advance.

-* Exam questions will normally be of the short answer or essay type.
+* Exam questions will normally be of the short answer, multiple choice, true/false, fill-in, or essay type.
 If you have any question about what that means in terms how you should answer, please ask me.

 * Office hours are kept for the benefit of the students.
 They are intended to be set times when the instructor is known to be available in his office to